 How can AI help in learning pronunciation?

-The pronunciation scoring in the Pop2Talk game is provided by our proprieatry in-house speech analysis system driven by modern machine learning algorithms.
+The pronunciation scoring in the Pop2Talk game is provided by our proprietary in-house speech analysis system which is driven by modern machine learning algorithms.

-Children's voices have larger variety in speaking style, high variability in pitch and vocal tract size and thus are a challenge to speech recognition even when they speak in their native language.
-By changing our approach to speech recognition, we have made our technology work well for children learning new languages.
+Childrens' voices have greater variety in speaking style as well as high variability in pitch and vocal tract size.
+This provides a challenge to speech recognition even when speaking in their native language.
+We understand this and have accordingly adapted our approach to speech recognition, enabling our technology to reflect the specific needs of children learning new languages.